-Bungay Town Trust was formed as a registered charity in 1910 when Local Government was being installed throughout the country.
-Bungay was fortunate in having a Town Purse which had built up over the years from legacies of land, buildings and monies bequeathed by residents, and the administrators of this fund did not want it absorbed into the coffers of the Urban District Council about to be set up.
-By making it a registered charity, this pot of Town Money would remain free from political and national influences and be effectively ring-fenced for the sole use of Bungay.
+Bungay Town Trust dates back to at least 1639, and was the body responsible for civic governance in the town until the Urban District Council was created in 1910.
+Bungay was fortunate in having a Town Purse which had built up over the years from legacies of land, buildings and monies bequeathed by residents, and the administrators of this fund did not want it absorbed into the coffers of the Urban District Council.
+The Trust was then set up as a registered charity, to ensure that this pot of Town Money would remain free from political and national influences and be effectively ring-fenced for the sole use of Bungay.